autoplot/dev/demos/2021/20211012/samp.md

 # Notes
 It's only been for about two years now that the "Start SAMP Hub" bookmark has been automatically added to Autoplot.
-This can be added with Tools&rarr;"Manage and Browse Tools", then File&rarr;"Merge in Default".
+This can be added to older Autoplot installations with
+Tools&rarr;"Manage and Browse Tools", then File&rarr;"Merge in Default".

 The "Start SAMP Hub" is a Jython script which launches the SAMP software